jimd1310/var-reduction-pricing/README.md

 The architecture prioritizes deterministic reproducibility (Mersenne Twister with seed control) and modular extensibility, allowing variance reduction techniques to be composed with arbitrary model-option pairs without code modification.

+## Technical report

-**Technical report:** Full mathematical derivations, convergence analysis, and numerical validation are documented in the accompanying [report (PDF)](report/VarReductionPricing.pdf).
+Full mathematical derivations, convergence analysis, and numerical validation are documented in the accompanying [report (PDF)](report/VarReductionPricing.pdf).

 ## Key Results Summary